Saga home insurance policy details

 - Home emergency cover

-Home insurance legal cover provides online safety support, which offers advice and support for issues such as fraud, plus legal costs of up to £100,000 for a range of disputes where the legal team believes your case can be won.
+Home insurance legal cover provides online safety support, which offers advice and support for issues such as fraud.
+You also get cover for legal costs for a range of disputes where the legal team believes your case can be won.

 Home insurance guides

 Our collection of UK home insurance statistics for 2023, such as average UK home insurance costs, UK home insurance market share and property insurance claim statistics.

 The age of your property could impact how much you pay for your home insurance.
 Here's how you find out how old your house is.